erajasekar/cs-workshop/PITCHME.md

 > Software is collection of programs that are written in language humans can understand and then they are converted into binary that computers can execute them.

-Without Software the hardware devices would be idle.

 +++